agentlang-ai/agentlang-docs/docs/tutorial.md

 Note that the `:BlogPost` attribute of `:BelongsTo` must be the globally-unique attribute of the `:BlogPost` entity.
 Here it will be the value of the `:BlogPost.Id` attribute.

-All blog-posts that belong to a particular category is listed by the `GET` request:
+All blog-posts that belong to a particular category is listed by the following `GET` request:

 ```shell
 curl  http://localhost:8080/_e/Blog.Core/Category/Programming/BelongsTo/BlogPost